Skip to main content

 Item nameDescriptive and unique identifier assigned to each item in inventory.

-An SKU is an alphanumeric code for internal use and is unique to individual retailers or manufacturers.
-SKU stands for “stock keeping unit,” and, as the name suggests, it is a number (usually eight alphanumeric digits) that retailers assign to products to keep track of stock levels internally.
+A SKU is an alphanumeric code for internal use and is unique to individual retailers or manufacturers.
+SKU stands for “stock keeping unit” and is usually eight alphanumeric digits that retailers assign to products to keep track of stock levels internally.
 If a product has different colors and sizes, each variation has a unique SKU number.
-SKU numbers vary based on the retailer's chosen format, but here are a few examples: Example 1: ABC-12345-S-BL (Brand: ABC, Product ID: 12345, Size: Small, Color: Blue) Example 2: 01-200-GR-M (Department: 01, Item number: 200, Color: Green, Size: Medium)
+SKU numbers vary based on the retailer's chosen format, but here are two examples: ABC-12345-S-BL (Brand: ABC, Product ID: 12345, Size: Small, Color: Blue) and 01-200-GR-M (Department: 01, Item number: 200, Color: Green, Size: Medium).

 SupplierThe person, company or organization providing the product.